-These, along with our Rugby Learner Profile dispositions (see below), help us to define our actions and behaviours.
-Ideally, we would not need rules if we uphold and live by these values and dispositions.
 However, guidelines help to define the practical application of our values, ensuring that we can depend on each other, show respect, build trust and approach every day with an open-minded attitude that allows every member of our community to flourish, achieve their potential and become the best version that they can be.
+These guidelines are intended to provide a system that is equitable and fair, and that uses relationships to achieve success and repair harm in times of conflict.